-Existing mitigation measures should be sufficient to deal with operational impacts, though a future planning application will need to provide evidence to this effect.
-Specific mitigation may be needed to address localised impacts on protected species, the AONB and the World Heritage Site (visually), and additional surveys (and mitigation proposals as necessary) will be required in support of any future application.
+Existing mitigation measures should be sufficient to deal with operational impacts though a future planning application will need to provide evidence to this effect.
+Specific mitigation may be needed to address localised impacts on protected species and the WHS (visually) and additional surveys (and mitigation proposals as necessary) will be required in support of any future application.